kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Introduction.md

 ## The Kaltura Player Architecture

-The following diagram visualizes the architecture of Kaltura Player, and highlights its flexibility and robust capabilities across platforms and devices:
+The following diagram visualizes the Kaltura Player architecture, and highlights its flexibility and robust capabilities across platforms and devices:

 ![Kaltura Media Player Architecture Diagram](https://knowledge.kaltura.com/sites/default/files/styles/large/public/kaltura-player-toolkit.png)

-As the diagram above illustrates, you can leverage native components for [iOS](https://github.com/kaltura/player-sdk-native-ios/) and [Android](https://github.com/kaltura/player-sdk-native-android) in conjunction with the HTML5 runtime and Adobe flash or Microsoft Silverlight plugins, to transcend platform limitations across devices and browsers, while delivering the full Player v2 Toolkit experience.
+As the diagram above illustrates, you can leverage native components for [iOS](https://github.com/kaltura/player-sdk-native-ios/) and [Android](https://github.com/kaltura/player-sdk-native-android) in conjunction with HTML5 runtime and Adobe Flash or Microsoft Silverlight plugins, to transcend platform limitations across devices and browsers, while delivering the full Player v2 Toolkit experience.

-## When Should You Use The Native Mobile SDKs?
+## When Should You Use Native Mobile SDKs?

-What are the advantages of using native?
-Here is a feature list that will help explain the advantages of using the Kaltura Player Toolkit in native environments:
+What are the advantages of using native mobile SDKs?
+Here is a feature list that explains the advantages of using the Kaltura Player Toolkit in native environments:

 | Player Feature | iOS WebView | iOS Native |Android WebView | Android Native |
 |:-------------  |:----------  |:---------- |:-------------- |:-------------- |